StackVista/stackstate-docs/use/health-state-and-alerts/configure-view-health.md

 # Configure the view health

 Reacting to each event in an environment can cause a lot of noise.
 This may be both undesirable and unnecessary.
-For example, if one or multiple components have an impact on a service, we want to report on the changes to the problem itself and not on each related state change.
+For example, if one or multiple components have an impact on a service, it can be sufficient to report on changes to the problem itself and not on each related state change.

 In StackState this is done by looking at the health of a **view**.
 The health of a view is determined by the combined health of the components and relations in the view.
 When a view changes its health state, this triggers an view state event that can in turn trigger an alert or automated action.